 Registering for the Payroll Program

-Before hiring and paying your first employee, it is important to determine your first remittance due date.
-Knowing your remittance due date to submit deductions to the CRA will ensure you register on time as well as avoid penalties for late remittance.
+Before hiring and paying your first employee, it’s important to determine your first remittance due date.
+The remittance due date is the date that your company sends information or payments to the CRA.
+Knowing your remittance due date to submit deductions ensures that you register on time and avoid penalties for late remittance.

-Your first remittance due date is the 15th day of the month, following the month you began withholding deductions from your employee’s pay.
+Your first remittance due date is the 15th day of the month following the month you begin withholding deductions from your employee’s pay.

-You hire an employee on March 11 and you have decided to pay him bi-weekly.
-The first payment is made on March 25, therefore your first remittance due date would be April 15.
+Imagine you hire an employee on March 11 and you decide to pay them bi-weekly.
+You make the first payment on March 25, so your first remittance due date is April 15.

-You hire an employee on March 25 and pay him on April 3.
-Your first remittance due date would be May 15.
+If you hire an employee on March 25 and pay them on April 3, then your first remittance due date is May 15.

-Even if you didn’t open an account with the Payroll Program before hiring your employees, you still need to calculate deductions and remit them by the proper due date.
-If you fail to deduct or you remit late, you may be assessed a penalty.
+Even if you don’t open an account with the payroll program before hiring your employees, you still need to calculate deductions and remit them by the proper due date.
+If you fail to deduct or you send remittance beyond the due date, the CRA may assess a penalty.

 Gathering the Information to Register

-Preparing all the necessary information in advance will help make the process go smoothly.
-Start by gathering the following information needed to register for your Payroll Account:
+Preparing all the necessary information in advance helps make the process go smoothly and saves you from scrambling to gather additional facts.
+Start by gathering the following information needed to register for your payroll account: